Skip to main contentScroll Top

 Located just behind the imposing luxury hotel and its legendary swimming pool overlooking the bay (Marina Bay Sands), Gardens by the Bay is the other inseparable landmark of this bay located in the south of Singapore.

-It was by passing behind the hotel that I arrived at the park, leaving the metro station.
-Bayfront (CE1 of the Circle Line).
-I was crossing the Dragonfly Bridge which offers a beautiful overview of the extent of the gardens.
+It was actually by passing behind the hotel that I arrived at the park, after exiting the Bayfront tube station (CE1 of the Circle Line).
+I crossed the Dragonfly Bridge which offers a beautiful view of the extent of the gardens.

 The park, opened in 2012 (after 5 years of work), covers an area of more than 100 hectares, near the main port of Singapore.
 Its main attraction lies in these metal structures resembling a kind of large tree, also called "Super Tree".